What We Do

 Education, Training, & Technical Assistance

-We teach what the water and land teaches us: resilience, renewal, reciprocity.
+We teach what the water and land teaches us: resilience, renewal, regeneration, and reciprocity.

 -